ZhgChg.Li

 let scriptMessageHandlers: [String: WKScriptMessageHandler]

-// Whether to allow overriding the ViewController title from the WebView
+// Whether to allow overriding ViewController title from WebView title

 let overrideTitleFromWebView: Bool